ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Always XOT.

 Window
     In accordance with the window size for the X25 line specified in the router configuration (see note below).

 Packet
     In accordance with the packet size for the X25 line specified in the router configuration (see note below).

     Note: VIRTEL will normally use the window size and packet size negotiated with the partner during call setup.
 The Window and Packet values specified in the line definition are the default values which will be used if no values are supplied by the partner in the Call or Call Accepted packets.

 Pad
     Always blank.

 Tran
     Normally blank, unless non-standard ASCII translation is required for special applications.

-*2.4.5.1 XOT Terminals*
+XOT Terminals
+"""""""""""""

     Press [PF4] at the line definition screen to display the list of terminals associated with an XOT line.
 An XOT line uses a single sub-group of type-3 terminals having a common prefix (XOTF in this example).
 Each terminal may be associated with an application relay defined by a VTAM APPL statement.
 The number of terminals defined determines the maximum number of simultaneous sessions (or virtual circuits) between the router and VIRTEL.

 |image23|

-*Fig. 23 - Definition of terminals associated with an XOT line*
+*Definition of terminals associated with an XOT line*

 Terminal
     The terminal name must match the prefix of the line.